percona/k8spg-docs/docs/backups-restore.md

     ...
     ```

+    The "Backup Name" status field will contain needed backup label.

 2. Now use a *backup restore* configuration file with additional
     `--set=<backup_label>` pgBackRest option.
 For example, the following yaml
     file will result in restoring to a backup labeled `20240628-074416F`: